opeolluwa/backend-for-humans/src/module_8/index.md

 # Choosing a programming language

-Before we begin this section, I would like to congratulate you for getting past the preliminary concepts section -- that's module 1 - 7.
+Before we begin this section, I would like to congratulate you for getting past the preliminary concepts section — that's module 1 - 7.
 In this section, our focus would be on programming!
-Let's being!
+It's been quite interesting, Let's being!

+> [!TIP]
+>
+> Before you begin programming, note that, some things might take time to stick,
+> and that's not your fault

 ## What you should know